-Disinfo ectant and related supplies are available to all employees at the following location(s): Disinfo ectant and related supplies are available to students at the following location(s): ible, all reception areas where physical distancing is difficult to achieve have barriers (e.g., Plexiglas s) installed to limit contact between employees and students or visitors. visitor alone. s to campus buildings are by appointment only and are pre-registered in a visitor log that includes a s name, phone number and email address.
-Visitors are instructed to come to their appointments If a visitor must be accompanied by another person (e.g., for translation assistance, or because the is a minor, or has minor children) their information is captured in the visitor log, if feasible. conce is curr metho Screening is conducted before visitors may enter campus buildings.
-Checks must include a check-in rning fever, cough, shortness of breath, difficulty breathing and fever or chills, and whether the person ently under isolation or quarantine orders.
-These checks can be done in person or through alternative ds such as on-line check in systems or through signage posted at the entrance to the facility stating sitors with these symptoms must not enter the premises. buildir s arriving at the campus with children must ensure that their children stay next to a parent while inside ags or in courtyards, avoid touching any other person or any item that does not belong to them, and asked if age permits. sanitizer, soap and water, tissues and trash cans are made conveniently available to the public within ldings. ooms, lobbies, break rooms, and lounges and other common areas are being disinfected frequently, following schedule: 0 Restrooms: 0 Lobbies: 0 Break rooms: 0 Waiting areas: 0 Other: Buildir feasib ng infrastructure that supports bike commuting is open and capacity for bike storage increased if le.
-Option nal-Describe other measures:
+Disinfectant and related supplies are available to students at the following location(s): If feasible, all reception areas where physical distancing is difficult to achieve have barriers (e.g., Plexiglas barriers) installed to limit contact between employees and students or visitors.
+Entry Screening is conducted before visitors may enter campus buildings.
+Checks must include a check-in concerning fever, cough, shortness of breath, difficulty breathing and fever or chills, and whether the person is currently under isolation or quarantine orders.
+These checks can be done in person or through alternative methods such as on-line check in systems or through signage posted at the entrance to the facility stating that visitors with these symptoms must not enter the premises.

+☐ Disinfectant and related supplies are available to all employees at the following location(s):